Using a Mobile Wi-Fi Hotspot with Square Terminal

 What is a mobile Wi-Fi hotspot or “Mi-Fi”?

-A portable Wi-Fi hotspot (sometimes referred to as a “Mi-Fi”) is a pocket sized mobile router which can be used to set up a Wi-Fi connection either on-the-go or in a stationary setting.
-A mobile hotspot taps into 3G or 4G LTE cellular networks (and soon, 5G) just like a smartphone does.
+A portable Wi-Fi hotspot (sometimes referred to as a “Mi-Fi”) is a pocket-sized mobile router that can be used to set up a Wi-Fi connection either on the go or in a stationary setting.
+A mobile hotspot taps into 4G or 5G cellular networks just like a smartphone does.
 Most wireless carriers offer mobile hotspot devices and the wireless data plans required to enable them.

 Why purchase a mobile Wi-Fi hotspot?